jasonwashburn/udacity-datalake-project/README.md

 Contains configuration data needed to connect to S3 if script is running on a local machine (ie: for development)

+### data/
+Contains a small sample of the song and log data used for local development and testing.

 ## Database Design
 The database design schema consists of the following tables: